-What that means is that planning plays an important role in all this.
+What that means is that planning and admin play an important role in recruiting.
 Hiring managers tend to want to see an average of 20-25 calls a day, with five of those calls being dedicated to marketing presentations and the rest devoted to recruiting presentations.

 Those are certainly useful metrics, but there are plenty of other significant ones.
 Some of these statistics pertain to the need for persistence, while others illustrate the need to go beyond the numbers.

-The persistence part is important.
-Studies indicate that 44 percent of all sales people tend to give up after a single followup effort, when it actually tends to take five followups to make approximately 80 percent of the sales.
+This suggests persistence when following up with candidates to be just as important as the volume of calls made in general.
+Studies indicate that 44 percent of all salespeople tend to give up after a single follow-up effort when it actually tends to take five follow-ups to make approximately 80 percent of the sales.

 Similarly, over 60 percent of those who requisition information about your company will take at least 3 months to act on it, and as many as 20 percent will need over a year before they actually buy something.

 Focus on the Quality of Communication, Not the Number of Calls Made